arangodb/arangojs/docs/Drivers/JS/Reference/Database/AqlUserFunctions.md

   A valid AQL function name, e.g.: `"myfuncs::accounting::calculate_vat"`.

+  The function name must consist of at least two alphanumeric identifiers separated with double colons.

 - **code**: `string`

   A string evaluating to a JavaScript function (not a JavaScript function object).

+- **isDeterministic**: `boolean` (Default: `false`)

+  If set to `true`, the function is expected to always return the same result for equivalent inputs.
+This option currently has no effect but may allow for optimizations in the future.

 **Examples**